slcs-jsc/mptrac/README.md

 - **High-Performance Computing**: The model employs hybrid parallelization using MPI, OpenMP, and OpenACC, allowing efficient utilization of resources from single workstations to HPC clusters and GPU-based systems.

-- Web-Based Accessibility: The new [MPTRAC Web Runner](https://mptrac.jsc.fz-juelich.de) provides an intuitive, browser-based interface for running trajectory simulations without local installation, making the tool more accessible for educational, research, and operational users.
+- **Web-Based Accessibility**: The new [MPTRAC Web Runner](https://mptrac.jsc.fz-juelich.de) provides an intuitive, browser-based interface for running trajectory simulations without local installation, making the tool more accessible for educational, research, and operational users.

 - **Open Source and Community Driven**: MPTRAC is distributed as open-source software under the GNU General Public License (GPL), promoting collaborative development and ensuring transparency.